hvutuan2514/Unix-Shell/README.md

 ## How to Compile and Run
 1. Connect to the university `ember` Unix system using SSH Client.
-2. Transfer the required `.c` file into your directory on the Unix system.
+2. Transfer `hannah.c` and `batch,txt` files into your directory on the Unix system.
 3. Compile the program using `gcc`:
 ```bash
 gcc -std=c99 -o hannah hannah.c